-For Detroiter Walter Savage, becoming an Urban Alliance intern has helped him lay a foundation for success.
+For Detroiter Walter Savage, becoming an Urban Alliance intern has helped him lay a foundation for career readiness.
 “UA has impacted my life in a way that many other things never can,” he said.
-“It has given me an opportunity to already network myself when I didn’t have a gateway to
+“It has given me an opportunity to already network myself when I didn’t have a gateway to do it.”

-During his senior year of high school, Walter joined Urban Alliance Detroit’s inaugural class, beginning the experience with a six-week training program, tailored to equip each student with necessary professional development skills.
+During his senior year of high school, Walter joined Urban Alliance Detroit’s inaugural class, beginning the experience with a six-week training program, tailored to equip each student with necessary professional development skills and career readiness.
 “You go through like everything from knowing cover letters and resumes to doing interviews,” he said. “…The biggest thing is probably writing a resume, like not a lot of people know that, especially in high school.”

 This initial professional skills bootcamp gave Walter the boost he needed to thrive in his UA internship at Rock Connections, part of the Rock Family of Companies that includes Quicken Loans.
 “It’s challenging me to get better,” he said. “… Knowing that I’m a UA intern, and putting my best foot forward to know that I am representing not only myself and my school, but also UA.”